parisbible/manuscripts/README.md

 # mss
-This repository contains the last version of our list of Paris Bible manuscripts found in the world along with information about them
+This repository contains the most recent version of our list of Paris Bible manuscripts found in the world along with information about them

-Currently, the data is incomplete.

 A PBP ID
 <br>